What is the Lung Cancer Screening Program at Karmanos Cancer Center?

 Why should I get a CT scan of my lungs?

 Not every smoker will develop lung cancer, which is the leading cause of cancer deaths in the United States.
 Studies show, however, that approximately 10-15% of smokers will develop lung cancer.
-The National Lung Screening Trial (NLST), a study of over 50,000 current or former smokers aged 55-75, conducted by the National Cancer Institute found that early detection of lung cancer increases the likelihood of successful treatment.
-While the best way to prevent lung cancer is to quit smoking, it has been found that screening can also reduce the risk of dying from lung cancer.
+The National Lung Screening Trial (NLST), a study of over 50,000 current or former smokers aged 55-75, conducted by the National Cancer Institute found that early detection of lung cancer increases the likelihood of successful treatment and reduces the risk of dying from lung cancer.
+It is important to know that the best way to prevent lung cancer is to quit smoking.

 What is the difference between a screening chest CT scan and a standard diagnostic chest CT scan?